refunders/refund/README.md

 Regularized covariance and FPC estimation is implemented in functions `fpca.sc`, `fpca.ssvd`, `fpca.face`, `fpca2s`.

+Shiny-based interactive graphics for visualizing results from `fpca` and regression methods in `refund` can be generated using the `plot_shiny()` function in the `refund.shiny` package.

 Wavelet-based functional regression methods with scalar responses and functional predictors can be found in the `wcr` and `wnet` functions in the `refund.wave` package.

 ---------------